mmdagent-ex/site-doc/content.en/docs/85_mdf.md

 light_color=1.0,1.0,1.0
 {{</mdf>}}

-Diffusion filter: Enable with `diffusion_postfilter=true`
+Diffusion postfilter: enable with `diffusion_postfilter=true`

-*Only available on Windows and Linux, not available on macOS
+Note: Windows and Linux only — not available on macOS

 {{<mdf>}}
 diffusion_postfilter=false